 Tuition, Details, and Information

-The base price, which covers the cost of the visa application, is 400 euro/month.
+The base price, which covers the cost of the necessary documents for applicants to acquire a visa abroad is 400 euro/month.
 If you choose to stay at our bungalow accommodation and eat our chef's home-cooked meals, as well as have your own motorbike, the cost is 900 euro/month for the first 3 months, and 600 euro every consecutive month.
-This fee includes the price of the initial visa, as well as the price associated with extending your stay past 90 days.
+This fee includes the necessary documents for applicants to acquire a visa abroad, as well as the price associated with extending your stay past 90 days.
 However, you have the option of arranging your own accommodation, as well as providing for your own meals and transportation.